 We seem to value the wrong things in America.
 Ask any teenager to identify 10 of the nation’s top rap artists or pop singers, and they will do it in a flash.
 Ask them to identify ten world leaders, and they will stop at one or two–if that many.
 Some don’t even know who their vice president is and perhaps 1 in 1000 will know the names of one of the two senators representing their state in Congress.

 Too much reporting seems less concerned with providing useful information to the electorate than with attacking and undermining political figures the media disagree with or loathe.
-President Trump is a case in point.
-Never mind that he is our duly elected president.
-Many in the press seem foolishly intent on burning down the presidency to save it.
+Former President Trump is a case in point.
+Never mind that he was our duly elected president.
+Many in the press were intent on burning down the presidency “in order to save it.”

 As for international reporting, it is expensive to cover the world in an era when traditional media are retrenching financially.
 Gone are the days when the Chicago Tribune, my old newspaper, had 15-20 reporters living around the world.
-Instead, as with many news organizations, they parachute journalists in for a few hours or days, produce superficial stories, and then it’s on to the next crisis.
+Instead, as with many news organizations, it parachutes journalists into a country for a few hours or days where they inevitably produce superficial stories, and then it’s on to the next crisis.

 Much of the fault lies in Washington where it behooves the nabobs to keep global politics arcane and nearly incomprehensible to the great unwashed.